thomasgladwin/webapps/README.md

   SemSim: Calculates the semantic similarity between target words and positive versus negative attribute word-lists.

-  EmoCont: Calculates the emotional context of text.
+  SemTag: Calculates the emotional context of text.
 Output includes the primary emotions per paragraph, which can be fed into SemSim for further analysis.

   SemNull: Generates a null-hypothesis distribution and p-values for similarity scores, over random words with a given role in a template sentence.